Exploring New Automatic Street Light Circuits for Effective Urban Illumination, or "bringing light to darkness."

 Since pin 6 is connected directly to the positive supply rail, the chip's output could still flip to the low state even though the second input pin 6 is not used in this configuration.

-The level of hysteresis can be adjusted by connecting a resistor between pins 5 and 7 of the 555, as shown in the circuit diagram.
-Hysteresis level and resistor value are inversely connected, with study on 100K being a good place to start.
-R1 can be changed to a 1M potentiometer or preset to alter the responsiveness of the circuit.
+The level of hysteresis in the circuit can be changed by connecting a resistor between pins 5 and 7 of the 555.
+This is shown in the circuit diagram.
+The hysteresis level and the resistor value are connected in a way that when one is high the other's low.

 .With the aid of the following elements, the automatic street light circuit based on the IC 555 described above can be constructed: